PengPengPeng717/llpkgstore/docs/llpkgstore.md

 ### Function

 1. Provide a download of the mapping table.
-2. Provide version queries for Go Modules corresponding to C libraries.
+2. Provide version queries for Go Modules corresponding to C libraries and Python packages.
-3. Provide links to specific C libraries on Conan.io.
+3. Provide links to specific C libraries on Conan.io and Python packages on PyPI.

 ### Router

 1. `/`: Home page with a search bar at the top and multiple llpkgs.
 Users can search for llpkgs by name and view the latest two versions.
 Clicking an llpkg opens a modal displaying:
-   - Information about the original C library on Conan
+   - Information about the original library (C library on Conan or Python package on PyPI)
    - All available versions of the llpkg

   ![Index](./llpkg_index.svg)